-If you don't have your copy of the Provider Directory, you can request a copy from Customer Service.
+If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from Customer Service.
+Requests for hard copy Provider Directories will be mailed to you within three business days.

 Section 3.3 Pharmacy Directory